Global convergence of ResNets: From finite to infinite width using linear parameterization: Proofs of

 \subsection{Proof of~\cref{prop:PL_rkhs}}

-We prove here that for any given dataset $(x^i,y^i)_{\iset} \in (\r^d \times \r^{d'})^N$, the empirical risk $L$ associated to the RKHS-FlowResNet model satisfies a (local) Polyak-Lojasiewicz property.
+We prove here that for any given dataset $(x^i,y^i)_{\iset} \in (\r^d \times \r^{d'})^N$, the empirical risk $L$ associated with the \modelname model satisfies a (local) Polyak-Lojasiewicz property.
 As stated in \cref{prop:PL_rkhs}.
 The proof uses~\cref{ass:admissibility} to derive estimates on the solutions of~\cref{rkhs_forward} and~\cref{rkhs_backward}, which we give in the following lemma:

 \begin{lemma} Let $V$ satisfy~\cref{ass:admissibility} with constant $\kappa$ and let $v \in L^2(\tset,V)$ be some control parameter.

 \textbf{(i)} Let $(z^i)_{\iset}$ be the solutions of~\cref{rkhs_forward} for some data inputs $(x^i)_{\iset} \in (\r^d)^N$.
 Then for every indices $i,j \in \llbracket 1, N \rrbracket$ and every time $t \in \tset$: